Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 ### Adding Other Certificates
 {{< notice warning >}}
 This step is important!
-UEFI firmwares may be signed by keys from Microsoft or device manufacturers.
+UEFI firmware may be signed by keys from Microsoft or device manufacturers.
 If you only install your own db certificates and set Secure Boot to enable, **UEFI firmware may not be loaded and the device may brick**.

 I encountered this problem.
-Eventually I recovered by reflashing BIOS and CMOS clearing.
+Eventually I recovered by flashing BIOS and CMOS clearing.
 {{</ notice >}}

 #### Adding Certificates From Microsoft
 After downloading certificates from Microsoft, we need to convert the certificates to EFI certificate list.
 Here we use the 2011 version certificates as an example:

 {{< notice note >}}
-Here we setted GUID to `77fa9abd-0359-4d32-bd60-28f4e78f784b`, this is Microsoft's owner GUID.
+Here we set GUID to `77fa9abd-0359-4d32-bd60-28f4e78f784b`, this is Microsoft's owner GUID.
 {{</ notice >}}

 ```bash-session